This article was first published on June 19th, 2019 and was last updated July 18th, 2022 with new information.

 Set the Tone and Expectations

 Before you even start, see how the partnership marketing strategy will work and establish expectations.
 What do you need to provide to your partner?
-What will they provide you?
+Will they provide you?
 What are the expectations, and how will they help you accomplish them?
 This entire discussion involves setting up timelines, defining costs and responsibilities, and setting the expectation early to avoid conflict later.
 Make sure your marketing partners understand your objectives from the very beginning.
 That sets the entire significance of a partnership.

 Look for Transparency